weizhenFrank/DeepPhospho/README.md

-# DeepPhospho

-## DeepPhospho improves spectra and RT prediction of phosphopeptides
+# DeepPhospho: impoves spectra and RT prediction for phosphopeptides

-*
-*

 ## Contents